SomeDebris/drrt-scripts/README.md

 The Scheduler ends by adding the files `rawSchedule.txt` and `spreadsheetSCH.txt` to the `drrt-scripts/` directory.
 It also creates all fleet files for the Red ALLIANCE and Blue ALLIANCE, named according to the match number.
 It creates those files with the Assembler.

-The Scheduler sources the file `shipIndex.conf` so that it can pass the right ship filenames to the Assembler.
+The Scheduler uses the file `shipIndex.conf` so that it can pass the right ship filenames to the Assembler.

 If the file `rawSchedule.txt` already exists, the Scheduler will ask if you would like to use it to make ALLIANCES instead of calling the MatchMaker and creating a brand new schedule.
 If the file `rawSchedule.txt` already exists AND you pass no arguments to the Scheduler, the script will use it to generate ALLIANCES without prompting you.